 At University of Dayton School of Law, we believe a well-rounded and diverse student body contributes to an exciting, educational and dynamic law school experience.
-When considering candidates for the Online Hybrid Juris Doctor (JD) program, our admissions committee evaluates more than just your LSAT score and GPA.
+When considering candidates for the Online Hybrid Juris Doctor (J.D.) program, our admissions committee evaluates more than just your standardized test scores and GPA.
 We also consider:

 All applications must be submitted through the Law School Admissions Council (LSAC), and you must be registered with the Credential Assembly Service (CAS).
 To prepare to submit your application, you should:

-Your LSAT score and your cumulative undergraduate grade-point average (GPA) are among the primary considerations for admission to the University of Dayton School of Law.
+We accept LSAT and GRE test scores.
+Standardized test scores and your cumulative undergraduate GPA are among the primary considerations for admission to the University of Dayton School of Law.
 However, all portions of your application are considered by the admissions committee.

 We require transcripts from all institutions where you have taken college-level courses.
 Your undergraduate major can be from any discipline, but we emphasize the importance of strong reading comprehension, writing and analytical skills.

 Your undergraduate GPA gives the admissions committee an indicator of academic performance.
 Our admissions committee reviews transcripts in detail, focusing on grade trends and the type, depth and rigor of courses completed.